 Create a Vision Board

 You know the saying, “A picture is worth a thousand words”?
-Well, a vision board is a visual image of your goals, hopes, dreams or desires for the year.
-It’s a physical production of what you want to have, do and be in this next year.
+Well, a vision board is a visual image of your goals, hopes, dreams, or desires for the year.
+It’s a physical production of what you want to have, do, and be in this next year.

-One of the greatest and motivational minds in a generation is Jack Canfield.
-His advice is sought ought every day by corporate executives, business owners, community leaders, developers, politicians, but mostly by everyday people just like us.
+One of the greatest and most motivational minds in a generation is Jack Canfield.
+His advice is sought ought every day by corporate executives, business owners, community leaders, developers, and politicians, but mostly by everyday people just like us.

 Creating a vision board is probably one of the most valuable visualization tools available to you. – Jack Canfield